mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/transaction-retrieve-MHD-folder-request-expected-actions-semantics.md

 - The recipient OCHIE checks if the SHL request is valid and responds with the documentReference as a FHIR bundle Json.
+- The recipient OCHIE acts as a VHL Document Responder and must conform with the capability statement for [VHL Document Responder](/CapabilityStatement/VHLDocumentResponder)